 third party billing surcharges?

-third partybilling surcharge cost my company?
+surcharge cost my company per year?

 - What percentage of my packages are

-effectedby the UPS third partybilling fee?
+affectedby the UPS third partybilling fee?

 - What percentage of my company’s total shipping spend is due to this fee?

-If you are seeing this fee have a true impact on your transportation costs then try for a contract negotiation concession.
+If you are seeing this fee have a true impact on your transportation costs, then try for a contract negotiation concession.
 Otherwise, ask for a large discount on FedEx ground